-In honor of #spookyseason, let's talk about something that really freaks people out: starting a running journey!
-This blog covers three common fears we hear from beginner runners and several strategies they can use to overcome them.
+Let's talk about something that really freaks people out: starting a running journey!
+Although running can seem like a straightforward, non-nonsense activity, there are a few barriers that can get in the way of people lacing up and heading out the door.
+This blog covers three common fears I hear from beginner runners and several strategies they can use to overcome them.

 Fear #1: “I’m really slow and out of shape”